schoero/swissqrbill/docs/how-to-create-a-complete-bill.md

 import { mm2pt } from "swissqrbill/utils";
 ```

 We use the [`translate()`](http://pdfkit.org/docs/vector.html#transformations) method of `PDFDocument` to position the logo 2cm from the left side and 14mm from the top.
 Then we fill the path with our colors.

 The `save()` and `restore()` methods are used to save the previous coordinates and restore them after the logo is rendered.
 This way we can change the positioning of the logo without affecting the rest of the document.

 #### Adding the addresses

 Next, we add the address of our business and the customer address to the PDF.
 You can use `\n` to create a new line.
-Please read the [original PDFKit documentation](http://pdfkit.org/docs/text.html) for more information on how to add content to a PDF.
+Please read the [PDFKit documentation](http://pdfkit.org/docs/text.html) for more information on how to add content to a PDF.

 ```ts
 pdf.fontSize(12);